mediacloud/cliff-annotator/README.md

 ===================================================

-CLIFF is a lightweight server to allow HTTP requests to the Stanford Named Entity Recognized and a modified [CLAVIN geoparser](http://clavin.bericotechnologies.com).
+CLIFF is a lightweight server to allow HTTP requests to the Stanford Named Entity Recognized and a modified [CLAVIN geoparser v1.1.x](https://github.com/Berico-Technologies/CLAVIN/tree/stable/1.1.x).
 It allows you to submit unstructured text over HTTP and a receive in reply JSON results with information about organizations mentioned, locations mentioned, people mentioned, and countries the text is "about".
 The geoparsing is tuned